 Who will be able to author reports?

-Anyone in the organization will be able to author reports, reiterating the fact that data analysis does not require dedicated developers to design / create visuals.
-The company’s management can create their own dashboards and decide which data they want displayed.
+Anyone in the organization will be able to author reports, reiterating the fact that data analysis does not require dedicated developers to design/create visuals.
+The company’s management can create their own dashboards and decide which data they want to be displayed.
 They can even share these reports with anyone in or out of the company.
 Powered by the cloud, these visuals are accessible from any location at any time.
 This transparency can lead to even faster decisions at the management level.